 How far in advance are you booking?

-I'm trying a new booking process in which my books will close and reopen every two months so that I'll be able to effectively focus on the projects at hand.
+I'm trying a new booking process in which my books will close and reopen every few months so that I'll be able to effectively focus on the projects at hand.
 While my books are open I'll be accepting new clients and proposals.
 When my books are closed I will not be responding to new inquiries so that I can be of better service to the folx on my schedule.
 Thank you all for your patience!

 Can I see my design before my appointment?

-I'm currently working Wednesdays-Saturdays.
+I'm currently working Tuesdays-Fridays.
 Tattoo appointments generally begin at 12pm or 4pm.
 Once we have discussed your proposal, Ill be able to estimate the length of time (and subsequent cost) of your tattoo appointment.
 I'll forward you scheduling information so you can call the shop to confirm an appointment.